saikatHi6/ConceptDoc/java/Serialization.md

 2) private void readObject(ObjectInputStram is) throws Exception : It will be executed on the time of Deserialization.
 If we want to perform extra work.

 <b>Note: Above methods are callback function which is call by JVM.
 We should implement this methods in implemented serialized class</b>

+## Serialization respect to Inheritance

+1) Child will be serializable if parent is serializable thogh child does not implement .
+<b> Note: Object class not implement serializable but GenricServlet implement </b>
+ ## If child implement serializable but parent not
+2) Even though parent class does't implement serializable we can serialize child class by implementing serializable on child class.
+During serialization JVM check child class inheriting any Non-serializable class or not.
+If it is then JVM ignore orginal value of parent class and store default value.

+3) During deserialization if parent class is not implemented serializable then JVM will call <b> Instance Control Flow </b> ( a. identification of instance member b.
+Execution of instance variable assignment and instanceate c.
+Execution of no-arg constructor

+4) During de-serialization JVM will throw InvalidClassException if parent non-serialized class doesn't contain no-arg constructor.